 Getting the Source Code

-repo is a tool from Google that works with Gerrit and allows us to manage the multiple git repos that make up the CORD code base.
+We use the repo tool from Google, which works with Gerrit, to manage the multiple git repos that make up the CORD code base.

 If you don't already have

-repo installed, this may be possible with your
+repo installed, you may be able to install

 curl -o /tmp/repo 'https://gerrit.opencord.org/gitweb?p=repo.git;a=blob_plain;f=repo;hb=refs/heads/stable' echo '394d93ac7261d59db58afa49bb5f88386fea8518792491ee3db8baab49c3ecda /tmp/repo' | sha256sum -c - sudo mv /tmp/repo /usr/local/bin/repo sudo chmod a+x /usr/local/bin/repo